A Treatise on Differential Geometry and its role in Relativity Theory: Differential structure on the manifold

-\textbf{Note:}\\\\ {\bf I.} The derivative is evaluated entirely in the vector space $T_{P}$.\\\\ {\bf II.} Though there is similarity with Lie derivative but the significant difference between these two derivatives is that the notion of `dragging back' in Lie derivative needs the entire congruence \textit{i.e.}, the vectors are to be defined not only in $\gamma$ but also in the neighbourhood of $\gamma$.
-On the other hand, for covariant derivative we require the vector fields only on $\gamma$ but with an extra structure namely the connection on the curve.\\\\ {\bf III.} The covariant derivative $\nabla_{\textit{\textbf{v}}}$ at P depends only on the direction of $\textit{\textbf{v}}$ at P. Thus for any two functions $\alpha$ and $\beta$
+{\bf II.} Though there is similarity with Lie derivative but the significant difference between these two derivatives is that the notion of `dragging back' in Lie derivative needs the entire congruence \textit{i.e.}, the vectors are to be defined not only in $\gamma$ but also in the neighbourhood of $\gamma$.
+On the other hand, for covariant derivative we require the vector fields only on $\gamma$ but with an extra structure namely the connection on the curve.\\